 Welcome to Student Activities

 The Office of Student Activities at UMC is a happening place!
 We have activities ranging from traditional all-campus events such as Homecoming to Ag-Arama.
 The program board that plans all of these events is known as Golden Eagle Entertainment (GEE) We also sponsor W.O.W.
-(What's On Wednesday) events held every Wednesday night.
+(What's On Wednesday) events held many Wednesday nights throughout the semester.
 A wide range of events are held ranging from hypnotists to open mic nights, College Bowl, Comedians and the traditional Mr. UMC competition and Faculty/Staff vs. Student Showdown!

 Regarding Student Groups and COVID-19